 Reimbursement for other reasons will be decided on a case-by-case basis, based on the regulations outlined in the Tuition-fee terms and conditions.

-Please note that students who register for courses and who have not applied for early discontinuation within three weeks of beginning of the semester have forfeited their right to reimbursement for the registered course(s).
+Please note that students who register for courses and who have not applied for early discontinuation within three weeks from the beginning of the semester have forfeited their right to reimbursement for the registered course(s).

 Students will need to settle their tuition fee invoice in full before they can register for and take part in courses.
 In case of non-payment, you may lose your spot on the course/programme.